 He has lived in and travelled widely across Peru, visiting Amahuaca, Arabela, Asháninka, Ashéninka, Awajún, Cashinahua/Huni Kuin, 'Chitonahua'/'Murunahua', Kichwa, 'Mastanahua', Matsigenka, Matsés, Yaminahua and Yine territories.

 He writes in English and Spanish and his articles have been translated into Bahasa Indonesia, Catalan, Chinese, Dutch, French, Italian, Norwegian and Portuguese.
-He is an advisor to Peruvian NGO Alianza Arkana, and has previously worked for international NGOs Survival International and the Forest Peoples Programme.
+He is an advisor to Peruvian NGO Alianza Arkana and has worked for international NGOs Global Witness, Forest Peoples Programme and Survival International.